György Golomán: Professional career

 After going undrafted in the 2018 NBA draft, Golomán was signed by the Los Angeles Lakers for the summer league, but didn't make the final roster, and was released on the 10th of October.
 The Westchester Knicks picked him up to their training camp roster, and he ended up making the final roster for the Knicks’ G League Team.
 He signed with the Yokohama B-Corsairs of the B.League in Japan for 2019–20.

 On 9 July 2020, Goloman signed with Spirou Basket of the Pro Basketball League.

 On 14 July 2022, Goloman signed with Lietkabelis Panevėžys of the Lithuanian Basketball League (LKL) and the EuroCup.

 On 19 August 2023, Golomán signed with Bàsquet Girona of the Liga ACB.

-After spending the 2024-25 season with San Pablo Burgos in Primera FEB, Golomán signed with Hiopos Lleida of the Liga ACB on August 27, 2025.
+After spending the 2024–25 season with San Pablo Burgos in Primera FEB, Golomán signed with Hiopos Lleida of the Liga ACB on August 27, 2025.

+On July 23, 2026, he signed with Legia Warsaw of the Polish Basketball League (PLK).